R3voA3/3den-Enhanced/ENH_Changelog.md

 - Size of Hold Action description has been slightly reduced
 - Fixed .rpt spam caused by Inventory Manager
 - Fixed ACE items would not be properly sorted in the Inventory Manager (Thanks to [KP] veteran29)
-- Fixed dlc icons would be incorrect if certain mods are loaded
+- Fixed DLC icons would be incorrect if certain mods are loaded
 - Fixed item list box would sometimes not show items because it was scrolled down too far when selecting a different filter
 - Mines category was renamed to Explosives in Inventory Manager
 - Added localisation for Inventory Manager
+- Added another separator to the menu strip -> tools -> utilities folder

 *removed*
 - Credits GUI and all related functions